ayan4m1/dry-box/README.md

 I'm not the first person to do this, but I wanted to document my specific method in case others find it useful.

+I wanted a setup that could keep at least 20 spools of filament in a low-humidity (5-15%) environment.

 The Sterilite 20 quart gasket box was chosen because it is popular for this purpose and fits my basic needs - it fits 4 spools of 1kg filament with minimal wasted space and the lid is gasketed.

+I found a [spool holder design](https://www.printables.com/model/139303-sterilite-20-qt-gasket-box-spool-rack) on Printables by RCNet that uses 3/8" aluminum tubing, which can be bought in a coil and straightened, then cut to length and mounted between the endcaps to let four typical-size 1kg filament spools to rest vertically in the box.

+3A Molecular Sieve was chosen as the dessicant because it removes more water faster than silica gel.
+It does take more heat/time to dry it back out than silica gel, but this should not be an issue if you have enough molecular sieve to rotate it.

-The LOLIN D1 Mini was chosen as the microcontroller for the humidity sensor part of this project because they are cheap ($3.70 as of this writing), small, and fairly well designed.
+I also wanted warnings/alarms for when the sieve granules needed changing, so the LOLIN D1 Mini was chosen as the microcontroller.
+They are cheap ($3.70 as of this writing), small, and fairly well designed.
 There is also an SHT30 shield for the D1 mini, which makes the sensor hookup simple.
 The SHT30 is a fairly accurate sensor (±2% RH) which will suffice for these purposes.

+The firmware uses [ESP_WiFiManager_Lite](https://github.com/khoih-prog/ESP_WiFiManager_Lite) to simplify setup and configuration of the sensors.
+On first flashing, the sensor will go into Access Point mode with an SSID of `dry_box_1` and the password `drybox123`.
+Connect to it, then navigate to `http://192.168.4.1` in your browser.
+Set the WiFi credentials, device name, polling rate, humidity thresholds, and Discord webhook, then click Save.
+The device will reboot and start functioning.
+If you need to change configuration, "double-tap" the reset button on the microcontroller and wait a few seconds for a solid blue LED.
+This means that it is in Access Point mode again.

 ## Bill of Materials